zuleikarg/user-container/README.md

 | RGB camera frame  | Nonrigid elements’ mask  |
 |   | Rigid elements’ mask  |
 |   | Corresponding RGB image  |

+As for instance segmentation, YOLACT++ was used.
+Unlike its predecessor, YOLACT, which was used in DIO-SLAM, this version has a better result/efficiency ratio since trades off slightly more computational cost with best performance.
+This method is capable of generating the bbox, segmentation, score and label of each of the objects it has been trained for, in this case, all the objects in the COCO dataset.

+With this information in mind, rigid and non-rigid objects were separated for the two masks needed in DIO-SLAM.
+This way, when the label corresponds to animals or people it would be added as a white segment with black background for the non-rigid object masks.
+For the rigid object mask, the process would be the same but with all objects detected but people and animals.
+The last mask would be compared to the OpticalFlow mask later.

 ### OpticalFlow – [NeuFlow_v2](https://github.com/neufieldrobotics/NeuFlow_v2)